openvinotoolkit/openvino/docs/notebooks/275-llm-question-answering-with-output.rst

 The tutorial supports different models, you can select one from the provided options to compare the quality of open source LLM solutions.

-   **NOTE**: conversion of some models can require additional actions from user side and at least 64GB RAM for conversion.
+>\ **Note**: conversion of some models can require additional actions from user side and at least 64GB RAM for conversion.

 The available options are: